Phipli/Soft-475-Overclock/README.md

 # Soft-475-Overclock
+If you wish to compile this project on the classic Mac OS, you should take the .hqx or MacBinary versions.
+Github modifies files by changing newlines to a different format, and also files that have resource forks, not protected by being an hqx or .bin will have been corrupted.
+I'm not sure what the best way of managing this is, so I've done multiple things to ensure that while messy, the data is preserved, but also easily readable.

 This Extension / Control Panel pair allows you to overclock the LC 475 and similar machines in software.
 It builds on the work of Mustermann, zigzagjoe and cheesestraws from the 68kmla forums.
 With input from Arbee and Bolle.

 I have made a version of zigzagjoe's extension that...